-Today, the 54,000-square-foot library has a collection of more than 215,000 items – books, DVDs, CDs, audiobooks, magazines, Nooks and more – available for checkout.
+Today, the 54,000-square-foot library has a collection of more than 220,000 items – books, DVDs, CDs, audiobooks, magazines, and more – available for checkout.
 Special programming for adults, teens and children is available throughout the year.

 Batavians can obtain a library card by presenting a photo ID and proof of residency at the checkout desk.
 For those who are homebound, the library offers home delivery service.
-Reference desk librarians help patrons access reference materials, both within the library and online.
-Additional services include Wi-Fi, computer use and instruction, Notary Public, public fax, free scanner and voter registration.
+Reference librarians help patrons access materials, both within the library and online.

-The centrally located library houses reading areas for all, from a quite area in front of a massive fireplace to the toddler play area on the lower level.
-A cafe located at the main entrance offers a place where patrons can grab a cup of coffee or a quick lunch.
+The centrally located library houses reading areas for all, from a quiet area in front of a massive fireplace to the toddler play area on the lower level.
+A café at the main entrance offers a place where patrons can grab a cup of coffee or a quick lunch.
 Some take their lunch down to the Reading Garden, an area especially popular in the spring and summer.

-The library is the center of the community, not just for the services it offers; but, for lectures, book discussions, art exhibits and entertainment.
+The library is the center of the community, not only for the services it offers, but also for lectures, book discussions, art exhibits and entertainment.